Ray Krebbs: Original series

-In 1988, Ray married Jenna Wade after Jenna had given birth to his half-brother Bobby's son, Lucas.
-Their marriage and the decision that Ray adopt Lucas caused some acrimony between the once-close Ray and Bobby, but they made amends and resumed their brotherly relationship.
-Eventually, trouble with Jenna's teenage daughter Charlie caused friction between Ray and Jenna.
-After sending Charlie to boarding school in Europe, Ray and Jenna decided to move to Switzerland permanently, this also happened because Ray cheated on Jenna with another woman, and the only way she might forgive him was if they move away.
-Clayton and Miss Ellie Farlow visited them before they also left Dallas, tired of the constant battles within the family.

-In 1991, Ray returned for the final episode "Conundrum", and in J.R.'s dream, Ray has a very unhappy working life, having never found out Jock was his father.
-Ray is also limping heavily due to rodeo injuries (stock footage is shown of Ray in the rodeo won by Dusty Farlow in season three).
-Seeing Ray working to make ends meet on a ranch and also in a bar (where he is treated poorly), J.R. admits, "I kinda feel sorry for him."
-Later in the dream, it is Ray's birthday, and despite having a poor work life, Ray has a very happy family life and even has a son named Jock.
-J.R. seems genuinely happy for him, bearing in mind this is a dream.
-Ray also appeared sporting a mustache, something he never had during his actual time at Dallas.

 Reunion film

-In 1998, Ray (with dyed brown hair) makes a shock return in Dallas: War of the Ewings when he helps Bobby and Sue Ellen in a barroom brawl.
-It is later revealed Ray is broke as the Krebbs ranch was remortgaged several times (how Ray owned the ranch again is unknown, as it was last seen owned by Michelle Stevens in 1991).
-Bobby helps him out until J.R. unwittingly helps Ray pocket $50 million for the land, which was auctioned to J.R.'s bitter rival Carter McKay.
+In 1998, Ray (with dyed brown hair) makes a shocking return in Dallas: War of the Ewings when he helps Bobby and Sue Ellen in a bar-room brawl.
+It is later revealed that Ray is broke as the Krebbs ranch was remortgaged several times (how Ray owned the ranch again is unknown, as it was last seen owned by Michelle Stevens in 1991).
+Bobby helps him out until J.R. unwittingly helps Ray pocket $50 million for the land, which was auctioned to J.R.'s bitter rival, Carter McKay.
 The land was valued at only $10 million but happened to be a source of crude oil, which started a bidding war between J.R. and McKay.
-McKay's bid won the auction, but J.R. later revealed that in Jock's will, the mineral rights were deeded to the Ewings' trust, thereby making the oil inaccessible to Carter McKay.
+McKay's bid won the auction, but J.R. later revealed that, in Jock's will, the mineral rights were deeded to the Ewings' trust, thereby making the oil inaccessible to Carter McKay.